 A comprehensive cloud security platform like Threat Stack provides insights to help you understand your attack surface and leverage our platform to make sure there are no dark spots.
 The Threat Stack agent sits inside the virtual server OS, providing visibility into your containers by integrating with the Docker API and playing nicely with Kubernetes.
 With solutions focused on both the host and on containers, Threat Stack allows you to see deep into hybrid environments.

-If you’re in the midst your own infrastructure transition and wondering where to start in terms of security, take our Cloud SecOps Maturity Assessment to see where you stand.
+If you’re in the midst of your own infrastructure transition and wondering where to start in terms of security, take our Cloud SecOps Maturity Assessment to see where you stand.